Rays vs. Pirates Player Props Betting Odds

 MLB Props Today: Tampa Bay Rays

-- The Rays' Shane McClanahan (5-0) will make his seventh start of the season.
+- Zach Eflin (3-0) will take the mound for the Rays, his fifth start of the season.

+- Eflin has four starts in a row of five innings or more.

 |Opponent